tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

 The above will start a complete realtime JACK live-synthesis setup, integrating several tools.
 Details of each line follow.
-When discovering your own best configuration, it is helpful to do trial and error using QJackCTL's GUI with a non-D-Bus JACK2 version.
+When discovering your own best configuration, it is helpful to do trial and error using QjackCtl's GUI with a non-D-Bus JACK2 version.

 Details of the Shell-Based Example Setup